SolaceDev/solace-kubernetes-quickstart/README.md

 watch kubectl get pods --show-labels
 ```

 The deployment is complete if all Solace pods are running, ready and the active message broker pod's label is "active=true".
 The exposed `solace` service will now forward traffic to the active message broker node.
-Refer to section #### for more information about what needs to be in place for the active pod's label to become "active" and possible related issues.
+Refer to section [Using pod label "active"](#using-pod-label-active-to-identify-the-active-message-broker-node) for more information about what needs to be in place for the active pod's label to become "active" and possible related issues.

-To modify a deployment, refer to the section [Upgrading/modifying the message broker cluster](#upgradingmodifying-the-message-broker-cluster).
+To modify a deployment, refer to the section [Upgrading/modifying the message broker](#upgradingmodifying-the-message-broker).
 If you need to start over then refer to the section [Deleting a deployment](#deleting-a-deployment).

 ### Validate the Deployment

 Now you can validate your deployment on the command line.
-In this example an HA cluster is deployed with po/XXX-XXX-solace-0 being the active message broker/pod.
+In this example an HA configuration is deployed with po/XXX-XXX-solace-0 being the active message broker/pod.
 The notation XXX-XXX is used for the unique release name that Helm dynamically generates, e.g: "tinseled-lamb".

 ```sh
 prompt:~$ kubectl get statefulsets,services,pods,pvc,pv